Approved Subdivision on King Street (Delpark Homes)

 Why has a number of large blocks of Townhouses been moved to the more central location shown?
 They were much more acceptable as originally placed at the south end.
 The new location puts far too many directly behind us long term residents of Union Ave.
 Your noise study looked at their original placement, not this one.
 We are all not in favour of this change!

-GRideout asked over 3 years ago
+GRideout asked about 4 years ago

 The townhouse units were relocated to balance the policies of the Scugog Official Plan that directs townhouses be dispersed and integrated throughout new developments, with the desire to keep the townhouse units more central and closer to the Robin Trail/King Street intersection.
 It was Delpark Home’s intention to not back townhouses onto existing lots that front onto Union Avenue and Perryview Drive.
 Delpark Homes will review the plan with respect to any proposed townhouses that back onto existing lots on Union Street.